Integrated Quantile RAnk Test (iQRAT) for gene-level associations: Discussion

-In the proposed iQRAT, we considered and combined three weighting score functions, each of them representing a different type of association.
-The Wilcoxon weight combines quantile effects equally across quantile levels, and is equivalent to testing the mean-level association.
-The Normal weight is heavier at the two tails and lighter in the middle range, and hence is more sensitive to the effects on variance.
-The Lehman weight, on the contrary, assigns heavy weight at the upper tail, and diminishes as quantile level decreases.
-It is designed to detect the right tail differences and location-scale changes.
-By combining the various weighting schemes, the proposed iQRAT could support a wider range of complex and heterogeneous associations.
-Depending on individual applications, other weighing function could be used without the changing of asymptotic theories.
-Instead of pre-determined weight functions, it is also of interest to consider adaptive weights that may accommodate more complex associations.
-One could consider a two-stage procedure which estimate the quantile specific effect first, and then incorporate it into an integrated test.
-Implementation of such more adaptive integrated test with type I error control warrant future research.
+In the proposed iQRAT, we considered and combined four quantile weighting functions, each of them representing a different type of association. {The Wilcoxon weight combines quantile effects equally across quantile levels, and is preferable for heavy tail error distributions.
+The Normal weight is heavier at the two tails and lighter in the middle range, and is optimal for normal errors.
+The Lehmann/Inverse Lehmann weight, on the contrary, assigns heavy weight at the upper/lower tails, and diminishes as quantile levels decrease/increase.
+They are designed to detect the right/left tail differences and location-scale changes.
+By combining the various weighting schemes, the proposed unified iQRAT could support a wider range of complex and heterogeneous associations.
+After screening out possible associations, one can further consider using iQRAT with single quantile weighting function to detect heterogeneous associations.} Depending on individual applications, other weighing functions can be used without changing the asymptotic theory.

+Instead of pre-determined weight functions, it is also of interest to consider adaptive weights that may accommodate more complex associations. {In \cite{ionita2013sequence}, an adaptive version of SKAT-C is proposed as SKAT-A, which combines the test statistics from common and rare variants in a more adaptive way.
+Considering data-driven combination of common and rare variants in iQRAT may lead to more informative discovery of complex gene-trait associations.} One could consider a two-stage procedure which estimates the quantile specific effects first, and then incorporates it into an integrated test.
+Implementation of such more adaptive integrated tests with appropriate type I error control warrants future research.

-In our application to the Metabochip data, most of the significant associations identified by iQRAT have already been identified using the classical SKAT-C/-A tests.
-Given that in general we only expect a small proportion of associations to manifest with higher order moments of the phenotype distribution, this is expected, since we focused here on a small number of genes in 99 fine mapping regions.
+In our application to the Metabochip data, most of the significant associations identified by iQRAT have already been identified using the classical SKAT-C tests.
+This is expected since in general we only expect a small proportion of associations with higher order moments of the trait distribution, and we focused here on a small number of genes in 99 fine mapping regions.
 It is therefore of interest to apply the proposed methods to the genome-wide setting and multiple phenotypes to fully benefit from the power improvements we have shown in the simulations.